mikael-s-persson/templight/README.md

 The templight profiler is intended to be used as a drop-in substitute for the clang compiler (or one of its variants, like clang-cl) and it performs a full compilation, *honoring all the clang compiler options*, but records a trace (or history) of the template instantiations performed by the compiler for each translation unit.

 The profiler will record a time-stamp when a template instantiation is entered and when it is exited, which is what forms the compilation-time profile of the template instantiations of a translation unit.
-The total memory consumption can also be recorded at these points, which might skew the time profiles slightly, but provide a profile of memory consumed by the compiler during the template instantiations.
+The total memory consumption can also be recorded at these points, which will skew the time profiles, but provide a profile of the memory consumed by the compiler during the template instantiations.

-Currently, templight provides the following output formats:

- - "yaml": Output in a YAML format, which is a simple text-based markup language.
- - "xml": Output in an XML format, the well-known text-based markup language.
- - "text": Output in a simple text file.

 The profiler is enabled by the templight option `-profiler`, and it supports the following additional templight options:

- - `-stdout` - Output template instantiation traces to standard output.
+ - `-stdout` - Output template instantiation traces to standard output (mainly for piping / redirecting purposes).
+Warning: you need to make sure the source files compile cleanly, otherwise, the output will be corrupted by warning or error messages.
  - `-memory` - Profile the memory usage during template instantiations.
  - `-safe-mode` - Output Templight traces without buffering, not to lose them at failure (note: this will distort the timing profiles due to file I/O latency).
  - `-ignore-system` - Ignore any template instantiation located in system-includes (-isystem), such as from the STL.
  - `-output=<file>` - Write Templight profiling traces to <file>.
 By default, it outputs to "current_source.cpp.trace.<format-extension>" or "current_source.cpp.memory.trace.<format-extension>" (if `-memory` is used).
- - `-format=<string>` - Specify the format of Templight outputs (yaml/xml/text, default is yaml).
  - `-blacklist=<file>` - Specify a blacklist file that lists declaration contexts (e.g., namespaces) and identifiers (e.g., `std::basic_string`) as regular expressions to be filtered out of the trace (not appear in the profiler trace files).
 Every line of the blacklist file should contain either "context" or "identifier", followed by a single space character and then, a valid regular expression.

 ## Templight Debugger